 Aurelien's mother, a history teacher, who comes from a Sephardic family has devoted her life to bringing awareness to the Holocaust.

-One of her proudest endeavors was bringing her students every year on a teaching voyage to Prague, Budapest, Cracow, Auschwitz, Treblinka, and Teresin.
+One of her proudest endeavors was bringing students every year on a teaching voyage to Prague, Budapest, Cracow, Auschwitz, Treblinka, and Terezin.

 That such music could be written in these conditions is a testament to the resilience and faith of these artists.

-Black Oak is in the process of recording these composers for Cedille Records, releasing the album in 2019.
+Black Oak recently concluded recording these composers in their debut album Silenced Voices for Cedille Records, to be released in 2019.
 The ensemble is committed to sharing this music with the Chicago Community at large, in collaboration with not only Synagogues but also educational centers, and the rest of the world.